owntracks/booklet/docs/tech/json.md

         - `from` Timestamp _(iOS/epoch/optional)_
         - `to` Timestamp _(iOS/epoch/optional)_
-    * `reportLocation` Triggers the publish of a `location` messages _(iOS,Android)_
+    * `reportLocation` Triggers the publish of a `location` messages _(iOS,Android)_ Don‘t expect device to be online.
+Send with QoS>0.
+Device will receive and repond when activated next time.
     * `setWaypoints` Imports (merge) and activates new waypoints _(iOS,Android)_
         - `waypoints` Array of `waypoint` messages to import _(iOS,Android/array/required)_
     * `setConfiguration` Imports and activates new configuration values _(iOS,Android)_